redsanket/spark/external/hadoop/guide/hdfs/faq/hdfs-qa-part-01.rst

    start writing data to. |br|
    As the client writes data, `DFSOutputStream` splits it into packets, which it writes to an internal queue, called the data queue. |br|
-   The data queue is consumed by the `DataStreamer`, whichI is responsible for asking the `namenode` to allocate new blocks by picking a list of suitable `datanodes` to store the replicas.
+   The data queue is consumed by the `DataStreamer`, which is responsible for asking the `namenode` to allocate new blocks by picking a list of suitable `datanodes` to store the replicas.
 #.
 The list of datanodes form a pipeline, and here we’ll assume the
    replication level is three, so there are three nodes in the pipeline.
-The `DataStreame`r` streams the packets to the first datanode in the pipeline, which stores the packet and forwards it to the second datanode in the pipeline.
+The `DataStreamer` streams the packets to the first datanode in the pipeline, which stores the packet and forwards it to the second datanode in the pipeline.
    Similarly, the second datanode stores the packet and forwards it to the third (and last) datanode in the pipeline.
-Learn HDFS Data blocks in detail.
+   (Learn :hadoop_rel_doc:`HDFS Data blocks in detail <hadoop-project-dist/hadoop-hdfs/HdfsDesign.html#Data_Blocks>`).
 #. `DFSOutputStream` also maintains an internal queue of packets that are
    waiting to be acknowledged by datanodes, called the ack queue.
 A packet is removed from the ack queue only when it has been acknowledged by the datanodes in the pipeline. `Datanode` sends the acknowledgment once required replicas are created (3 by default).
-Similarly, all the blocks are stored and replicated on the different datanodes, the data blocks are copied in parallel.
+Similarly, all the blocks are stored and replicated on the different datanodes; the data blocks are copied in parallel.
 #.
 When the client has finished writing data, it calls `close()` on the stream.
 #.
 This action flushes all the remaining packets to the datanode pipeline and
    waits for acknowledgments before contacting the namenode to signal that the file is complete.
-The namenode already knows which blocks the file is made up of, so it only has to wait for blocks to be minimally replicated before returning successfully.
+The namenode already knows which blocks compose the file, so it only has to wait for blocks to be minimally replicated before returning successfully.